arnadillo/sf-film-locations-frontend/README.md

-# veerum-challenge-frontend
+# sf-film-locations-frontend
 React application that displays map locations of movies filmed in San Francisco, according to the data set [DataSF:Film Locations](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am).
 Markers (with textual labels) are shown upon successful query of a movie title present in the data set.<br><br> Written for the Veerum technical challenge, submitted by Arnold Padillo on August 29, 2019.

-**See the repository for the API server of this application for more details: [veerum-challenge-data-server](https://github.com/arnadillo/veerum-challenge-data-server)**
+**See the repository for the API server of this application for more details: [sf-film-locations-server](https://github.com/arnadillo/sf-film-locations-server)**

 ## Getting started
 Requires NodeJS `>= v8.14.0` to be installed on your machine.